givingjar/blog.givingjar.org/_posts/2016-06-22-charity-spotlight-williamston-theatre.md

 Much of 2005 was spent formalizing their business plan and procuring space for the theatre in downtown Williamston.
 A huge volunteer effort was organized to remodel the building.
 Williamston Theatre opened its doors to the public with their production of *[Additional Particulars][8]*, a comedy by Ed Simpson, in the summer of 2006.

+![][13]

 ## Today

-Williamston Theatre is known as a theatre-in-the-round.
+Williamston Theatre is a theatre-in-the-round.
 It has seats on all four sides of the stage, but is commonly used as a 3/4 thrust space, where the audience only sits on three sides.
 This classic configuration results in a lot of creative use of the space.

 The theatre puts on six productions per season, but they also hold staged readings and other special events.
 Their tenth season is currently underway and an [eleventh season][9] has also been announced.
 In addition to its in-theatre productions, Williamston Theatre hosts a [YouTube channel][10] where viewers can watch the *[Monologue Project][11]* and other online works.

 The productions are designed to connect with their audience by helping them feel like they are a part of the show.
 Emily knows they've made that connection when someone is inspired to call a loved one after a performance.

-![][13]
+![][14]

 ## Big Wins